openai/gym/README.rst

 What's new
 ==========

+- 2017-06-16: Make env.spec into a property to fix a bug that occurs when you try to print out an unregistered Env.
 - 2017-05-13: BACKWARDS INCOMPATIBILITY: The Atari environments are now at *v4*.
 To keep using the old v3 environments, keep gym <= 0.8.2 and atari-py
   <= 0.0.21.
 Note that the v4 environments will not give identical results to